 Insider tip: If you’re visiting during this time be sure to pack some lightweight, warm clothing options that you can wear when heading out at night.

-Saint Lucians believe that the island is divinely protected against hurricanes, storms, and other weather phenomena, so if you head to this island, know that you’re more than likely to run into fair and sunny weather!
+Saint Lucians believe that the island is divinely protected against tropical storms and other weather phenomena, and for good reason.
+If you head to this island, know that you’re more than likely to run into fair and sunny weather!

-The hottest months in Saint Lucia are May through September with 86°F (this is also when the raining season is picking up.
+The hottest months in Saint Lucia are May through September with 86°F, during the wet season.
 January and February mark the lowest temperatures annually with 71.6°F.

-April and May are the best time for swimming in Saint Lucia, with recorded water temperatures of 82°F. This is when the water is a bit warmer, but the rainy season has yet to start.
+April and May are the best time for swimming in Saint Lucia, with recorded water temperatures of 82°F. This is when the water is a bit warmer, the beaches are less crowded, but the wet season has yet to start.

 Figure 2: Average monthly temperatures in Saint Lucia.